This guide was most recently updated on Wed, Aug 9th, 2017. Below are the package versions used:

 gatsby as a dependency of itself.

 It’s time to display your content.
-Use this command to generate your site:
+Run the following command:

 $ gatsby develop